Saturday, August 17, 2024

 While Alfie and Tommy drive off, the Princes Park team discover they have been ripped off.
 While most of the team are worried about what items they have lost, Hamish also has a moment to worry about Alfie and his situation.

-His rage finishes and suddenly as it starts, and surveying what's left of the market he appears contrite.
+His rage finishes and suddenly as it starts, and surveying what's left of the market, he appears contrite.
 However, the trouble isn't yet over for the big man, as Big Jackie and his brothers appear, demanding to know what the fuss is about and threatening to thump Hamish.

 We saw the full range of Hamish in this week's strip, and I am reminded why I like this character so much.
-His heart is always in the right place, and even when he is angrily smashing things it is always for the right reasons.
+His heart is always in the right place, and even when he is angrily smashing things, it is always for the right reasons.
 The panels of Hamish smashing up the market dominated this week's comic, but it was a quiet panel near the end of the story that caught my attention.
-Big Jackie and his approaching brothers had a quiet menace about it, and Hamish naively has no idea what is about to unfold.
+Big Jackie and his approaching brothers have a quiet menace about them, and Hamish naively has no idea what is about to unfold.
 It said a lot, and although it's not my favourite panel in the story, it was the most essential.
-As always with Hot Shot Hamish, the plot is secondary to the interaction of the characters, and this was a fine example of that as Hamish the gentle giant, looked after the less able in his team.
+As always with Hot Shot Hamish, the plot is secondary to the interaction of the characters, and this was a fine example of that as Hamish the gentle giant looked after the less able in his team.

 Rating: 7.5/10